 About Me

 I’ve always defined myself as a writer.
 In fact, when someone asks me how long I’ve been writing, I never know exactly what to say.
 I’ve been writing for as long as I can remember.
-I distinctly remember standing at the desk of my kindergarten teacher and reciting “The Wonderful Easter Egg” and “My New Baby Brother” to Mrs. Rubino as she patiently transcribed my words next to some drawings I did in crayon — right before we bound the book in white yarn to be shown at the Huntington Beach mall.
+I distinctly remember standing at the desk of my kindergarten teacher and reciting “The Runaway Easter Egg” and “My New Baby Brother” to Mrs. Rubino as she patiently transcribed my words next to some drawings I did in crayon — right before we bound the book in white yarn to be shown at the Huntington Beach mall.
 My image of myself as a writer continued into first grade, when Mrs. Booth solidified my career path.
-She tagged me with “Laurie, Laurie, tell me a story,” and — even though I hadn’t lost my top teeth yet – I suddenly had a purpose in life.
+She tagged me with “Laurie, Laurie, tell me a story,” and — even though I hadn’t lost my top teeth yet — I suddenly had a purpose in life.

 My first actual paycheck for writing came when I was fifteen.
 I stood in the entryway of my home, gazing at an envelope that had just arrived from Seventeen magazine.
 They had bought my poem.
 And the paycheck was for fifty bucks.
 But the money wasn’t even important to me at the time.
 What was important was the thrill – and the validation – that I saw in that envelope: I was, actually, a writer.